-IT Glue provides the structure, templates, and tools for building professional looking, standardized documents and keeping them organized for both internal and external use.
+IT Glue provides the structure, templates, and tools for building professional, standardized documents and keeping them organized for both internal and external use.
 External use refers to documents that you can share with unauthenticated users.
-Note: You will need to make the document public and then send them the document URL so they can find it.

 This article is for anyone who wants to develop a knowledge base for authenticated users to browse and search.